 On a recent trip to Asia… I saw just how popular mobile gaming had become!
-In every coffee shop, shopping mall and just about anywhere with a high-speed WiFi connection you’d find packs of serious looking kids… necks bent at 90 degrees… hyper-focus on their faces…
+In every coffee shop, shopping mall and just about anywhere with a high-speed WiFi connection you’d find packs of serious looking kids… necks bent at 90 degrees… with a look of hyper-focus on their faces…

-Today’s flagships smartphones look like last generations consoles, and they’re only getting better!
+Today’s flagships smartphones play like last generations consoles, and they’re only getting better!

 Also, the vast increase of MOBA styles games has managed addict even the most unsuspecting casual gamer and turn them into bent necked adrenaline pumped touchscreen bashing enthusiasts!